 Propoven Side Effects

-Note: This page contains side effects data for the generic drug propofol.
-It is possible that some of the dosage forms included below may not apply to the brand name Propoven.
+Note: This document contains side effect information about propofol.
+Some of the dosage forms listed on this page may not apply to the brand name Propoven.

 For the Consumer

 Emergency Use Authorization (EUA) for Propoven:758 On May 8, 2020, FDA issued an Emergency Use Authorization (EUA) permitting the emergency use of the unapproved product, Fresenius Propoven 2% (propofol 20 mg/mL) Emulsion 100 mL, to maintain sedation via continuous infusion in patients older than 16 years of age who require mechanical ventilation in an intensive care unit (ICU) setting during the COVID-19 pandemic.
 Because Fresenius Propoven 2% (propofol 20 mg/mL) Emulsion has a concentration twice that of the FDA-approved propofol product, there is a risk of unintentional overdose.
 There are also important differences in the formulation and labeling between the two products.
 Healthcare providers should review the EUA and the differences between the two products prior to administering Propoven.
 Documents related to the EUA can be found on the FDA website at [Web], including the most recent letter of authorization ([Web]), a fact sheet on the EUA for healthcare providers ([Web]), and a wall chart outlining the key differences between the two products ([Web]).